jschneier/TwistedTorrent/README.md

 #### TODO
     * Implement a strategy for requesting pieces, test that it works
     * Think hard about where I want factory and ActiveTorrent to separate
-    * Impement torrent stopping itself, clean up extraneous references
+    * Implement torrent stopping itself, clean up extraneous references
     * Refactor code, I feel as though there are many code smells throughout
     * Reevaluate data structure
     * Implement the scrape method of a tracker